umit-iace/tool-libs/README.rst

     - ``HardwareSPI``

+  - ``timer`` - Template class for hardware based Timers

 * Utils - General classes

+  - ``Experiment`` - General class of an experiment used to control the experiment flow at a test rig.

   - ``ExperimentModule`` - General class of an experiment module used to describe different functionality of a test rig.

   - ``RequestQueue`` - Template based class for a request queue

+  - ``Tick`` - Classes to realise a general time server at that clients can connect.

+    - ``TickClient`` - Class describing a client to the TickServer.

+    - ``TickServer`` - Class describing a tick server to a TickClient.

+  - ``Transport`` - Layer class for the min protocol communication between the host and the microcontroller

 Documentation